+Staff members must adhere to UCA 67-16-1 et seq. the Utah Public Employees and Ethics Act.
 We must avoid all real and potential conflicts between our personal interests and those of the UIPA.
-These conflicts include participation in outside activities that interfere with their performance, conflict with the interests of UIPA, or give reasons for criticism nor suspicion of conflicting interests or duties.
+These conflicts include participation in outside activities that interfere with their performance, conflict with the interests of UIPA, or any action that would result in a conflict between an employee's public duties and private interests.